-The middle sections of an FFL number refer to the expiration date and the type of FFL.
+The middle sections of an FFL number refer to the expiration date and the type of federal firearms license.

 For your purposes, the expiration date section isn’t important because the FFL eZ Check system will let you know if the FFL is valid.
 However, it is important to pay attention to the FFL number section for the FFL type.

-Once you’ve confirmed that the FFL is the right type, then you should run the first three and last five digits of the FFL through the FFL eZ Check system to confirm the validity of the FFL and the accuracy of the address of the FFL for shipping.
+Once you’ve confirmed that the FFL is the right type, then you should run the first three and last five digits of the FFL license number through the FFL eZ Check system on the ATF website to confirm the validity of the FFL and the accuracy of the address of the FFL for shipping.

 When to Use FFL eZ Check

 You should use FFL eZ Check whenever you are sending a firearm to an FFL – this includes when you’re sending an FFL a firearm as an individual (personal firearm) or even if you are also an FFL and are transferring the firearm.

 Simply relying on a scanned piece of paper is not enough – you should use FFL eZ Check to confirm that the FFL name, address, and type are valid and authentic.